 This, as you may know, is an extremely popular tale on the internet.
 As you also might know, Pradesh Congress Committees voting to elect the prime minister is an absurd proposition ‒ a bit like Modi getting elected by BJP state units.

-A variant of this conspiracy theory is that the Pradesh Congress Committees thought they were electing the Congress president (and not the prime minster).
-But the Congress president at the time of Independence somehow became prime minster (the exact process is never explained).
+A variant of this conspiracy theory is that the Pradesh Congress Committees thought they were electing the Congress president (and not the prime minister).
+But the Congress president at the time of Independence somehow became prime minister (the exact process is never explained).
 Problems here too: Pradesh Congress Committees don’t elect Presidents, delegates of the All India Congress Committee do.
 Moreover, Nehru was not the Congress President when India gained independence, JB Kripalani was.
 Tragically, no one informed Kripalani of this mechanism and he remained bereft of prime ministership right until his dying day.

 The simple reason as to why Nehru became PM was that he was, by far, the Congress’ most popular politician (after Gandhi, of course).
 Right from the 1937 provincial elections, Nehru was the party’s star campaigner, enthralling crowds with his Hindustani oratory.
 Patel had an iron grip on the Congress party itself but he was many miles behind Nehru as a popular leader.
 The Sardar himself conceded this: at a massively attended Congress rally in Mumbai, he told American journalist Vincent Sheean, “They come for Jawahar, not for me.”

 Thus, in 1946, when the Viceroy formed his interim government, Nehru was, unsurprisingly, given the highest post.
-Later, on August 15, 1947, he naturally took office as prime minster, without the least opposition from anyone in the Congress.
+Later, on August 15, 1947, he naturally took office as prime minister, without the least opposition from anyone in the Congress.

 3) Patel bears as much responsiblity for Partition as Nehru